Isaac-Somerville/Neural-Networks-for-Solving-Differential-Equations/README.md

 ### Chapter 5: Application to Differential Equations

-We outline the Lagaris method for solving differential equations using neural networks, which differs greatly from traditional approaches for solving differential equations numerically.
-We then apply this to a few different examples (ODEs of various orders, systems of ODEs, linear and non-linear PDEs) to illustrate its efficacy.
-We also take this opportunity to test the effect of varying the aspects of our training methodology discussed in chapters 2 and 4.
+We outline the Lagaris method for solving differential equations using neural networks, which differs greatly from traditional (finite-difference) approaches for solving differential equations numerically.
+We then apply this to a few different examples (ODEs of various orders, systems of ODEs, linear and non-linear PDEs) to illustrate its efficacy and stumbling blocks.
+Simultaneously, we test the effect of varying the aspects of our training methodology discussed in chapters 2 and 4, and encounter a powerful method known as curriculum learning.
+The code corresponding to these examples can be found in the **LagarisProblems** folder.

+### Chapter 6: Solution Bundles

+We consider a powerful extension of the Lagaris method, proposed in 2020, in which a neural network is trained to approximate the solution of a given differential equation on a *range of initial conditions*.
+We see the alterations this necessitates in our method, including the use of a GPU, and use a restricted version of the famous three-body problem to illustrate the method.
+We compare various modes of curriculum learning and observe its limitations.
+Finally, we give an overview of how this extended version of the Lagaris method compares to traditional finite-difference methods.
+The **ThreeBodyProblem** folder contains code for this chapter.

+### Chapter 7: Parameter Inference

+A different application of neural networks to the field of differential equations (developed in 2017) is explored, in which unknown parameters in a differential equation can be estimated based on sample data values of the solution function.
+We use an example from fluid mechanics, Burger's equation, to demonstrate the method and compare some variations of its implementation.
+Code for this chapter can be found in the **burgersEquation** folder.

 Moshe Leshno et al. “Multilayer feedforward networks with a nonpolynomial activation function can approximate any function”.
 In: Neural Networks 6.6 (1993), pp. 861–867. issn: 0893-6080. doi: https://doi.org/10.1016/S0893-6080(05)80131-5. url: https://www.sciencedirect.com/science/article/pii/S0893608005801315.